pfknight8/u1_lesson_js_functions/README.md

 As you saw in our movie example, just as we do with a variable, we must define a function before we call or "use" it.

-In JS, functions can be defined in several ways.
-We will be focusing on using **arrow function expressions**
+In JavaScript, functions can be defined in several ways.
+We will be focusing on using **arrow function expressions** since that is the modern way of writing them.

 #### Function Expressions - Overview